-Beacuse, I prefer to create custom ‘thank you landing pages’ on my website instead of sending new subscribers offsite to a default ‘thank you page’ on MailChimp.
+Because I prefer to create custom ‘thank you landing-pages’ on my website instead of sending new subscribers ‘offsite’ to a default ‘thank you page’ like the one on MailChimp.

 This helps me to achieve several things –

 Once I have all of these pages set up correctly, the next step I take is configuring Thrive Leads with MailChimp using API connection.